GFZ/enpt/docs/tutorial.rst

     - VNIR and SWIR images do not show the same spatial extent (offsets in along- and across-track direction)
     - image artefacts such as vertical striping due to dead pixels
     - spectral information is affected by various spatio-temporal effects, e.g., originating from the atmospheric state
+    - some sensor-induced effects that are not directly visible (spectral smile, keystone, ...)

 Generate Level-2A data using EnPT